Operation & Maintenance

 - Replacement or relocation of water and sewer mains, service lines, and fire hydrants

-- Cleaning and maintenance of sewer collection system
+- Cleaning and maintenance of the sewer collection systems

 The United States Environmental Protection Agency and California Department of Public Health set water quality standards and regulations in order to ensure that water districts, like East Valley Water District, continue to provide the highest quality of water to customers.